 A. Approval to Receipt Funds

-Only those departments or units that have requested and received approval through the University Controller’s Office will be authorized to function as a University Collection Point.
+Only those departments or units that have requested and received approval through the Office of the Bursar will be authorized to function as a University Collection Point.
 Procedures for requesting this authorization will depend on the payment method to be accepted, as follows:

 - Currency, coin, and checks: Contact the University Cashier’s Office

 - Payment (Credit/Debit) Cards: Contact the University: eCommerce/Merchant Services